-University credit is the term used to identify all credit offered by the University of Arizona with the exception of correspondence credit and Special Examination for Credit.
+University credit is the term used to identify all credit offered by the University of Arizona with the exception of Special Examination for Credit.
 Only the grades of courses taken for University credit and by Special Examination for Grade are used in calculating the grade-point-average (GPA).

 Unit of Credit, Definition

 Utilizing the definition that an hour of work is the equivalent of 50 minutes of class time (often called a contact hour) or 60 minutes of independent-study work, university policy requires at least 45 hours of work by each student for each unit of credit.
 Contact hours required for specific types of courses are as follows:

 - At least 15 contact hours of recitation, lecture, discussion, seminar, or colloquium, as well as a minimum of 30 hours of student homework are required for each unit of student credit.

 - Workshops require at least 15 through 45 contact hours and the appropriate number of homework hours to comprise a total of at least 45 hours of work for each unit of credit.